-CEF mechanism works by creating two type of tables in Data plane –
+CEF Cisco mechanism works by creating two types of tables in Data plane –

-Below is the step by step procedure of how CEF handles packets that enter the Router –
+Below is the Step by Step procedure of how Cisco Express Forwarding handles packets that enter the Router –

-- Once the packets arrives at the router, its layer 2 information is stripped off.
-This is normal procedure that happens whenever a frame is accepted to a layer 3 device)
+- Once the packets arrive at the router, its layer 2 information is stripped off.
+This is a normal procedure that happens whenever a frame is accepted to a layer 3 device)

-- Router looks up the destination using the CEF table.
+- The router looks up the destination using the CEF table.
 (Note that even 1st packet router does not reach the Router CPU.
 CEF handles all the packets as they enter the interface.

 - Router finds the corresponding adjacency table entry.

-- Router then adds the corresponding layer 2 information (found in the adjacency table) back to the packet and forwards the packets.
+- The router then adds the corresponding layer 2 information (found in the adjacency table) back to the packet and forwards the packets.

 - Central CEF Mode

 - Distributed CEF Mode